- Location: Paris’s Left Bank in the 7th arrondissement

 - Nearest International Airport: Charles de Gaulle

-Time required for sightseeing: Arou
+- The time required for sightseeing: Arou ours

 Few visitors forget to take a camera to the top of the Eiffel Tower just before the spectacular Parisian sunset to capture the fabulous view.
 You can, however, carry your sketchbook along — who knows when inspiration descends!
-Given the amount of inspiration that the Eiffel Tower has instilled among artists, architects, photographers, engineers and philosophers (remember Barthes' famous semiotic study of the tower!) in the last century, it is difficult to imagine how the construction polarized local opinion at the time of its inception.
-Maupassant and Zola thought it was 'monstrous' and 'useless'; Rousseau hailed it as a champion of formal perfection in modern art.
-The city authorities tried to dissemble it in 1909 — narrowly saved by the telecom telegraphic antenna that it supported!
+Given the amount of inspiration that the Eiffel Tower has instilled among artists, architects, photographers, engineers, and philosophers (remember Barthes’ famous semiotic study of the tower!) in the last century, it is difficult to imagine how the construction polarized local opinion at the time of its inception.
+Maupassant and Zola thought it was ‘monstrous’ and ‘useless’; Rousseau hailed it as a champion of formal perfection in modern art.
+The city authorities tried to disassemble it in 1909 — narrowly saved by the telecom telegraphic antenna that is supported!
 However, few Parisians now would disavow its monumental presence amidst their beautiful city.
 The lofty tower has become a global icon of Paris, and France.

-The Eiffel tower is named after its designer, the celebrated 20th century architect and engineer, Gustave Eiffel.
+The Eiffel tower is named after its designer, the celebrated 20th-century architect and engineer, Gustave Eiffel.
 The Eiffel Tower, Paris on the Champ de Mars at the side of the Seine River is one of the must see monuments in the world.